pageboard/pagecut/README.md

 Typical modifiers:
 - add a block-id attribute if block.id is set
-- merge content automatically if block.content has properties
+- add a block-focused attribute if block.focused is set

 Pagecut.Editor
 --------------